Centaline Investment Expands CampusOne Communities with New Bonham Residence Conversion

 2025-05-14

-Centaline Investment announced today the establishment of a new student housing operating platform branded, CampusOne Communities, which will be operated by Centaline OpCo Ltd., a subsidiary of Centaline Investment.
+Centaline Investment announced today the establishment of a new student housing operating platform, CampusOne Communities, which will be operated by Centaline OpCo Ltd., a subsidiary of Centaline Investment.
 CampusOne Communities aims to provide high-quality and safe accommodation and living experiences for students studying at Hong Kong’s higher education institutions, while also assisting property owners in transforming suitable properties into student housing to seize new market opportunities and achieve stable returns.

 Student Housing Market Potential: Educational Demand Drives Leasing